vmware/network-insight-sdk-generic-datasources/README.md

         For example, if we want to parse mtu value from text like `MTU 1500 Bytes`.
 In that case, we would define argument as `mtu: MTU (.*) Bytes` where `mtu` is key and regex would be `MTU (.*) Bytes`.
 Regex group value is surrounded with parenthesis which will be parsed.

+NOTE: All the parsers produce output as list of dictionaries.